The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 First, enter a state of relaxation.
 Here, you can simply sit (or kneel) and pray quietly.
 This is important because the next two steps (if done properly) will arouse substantial anxiety, and you need to be able to reduce that anxiety again.

 Fourth, create a positive mood state in which you visualize the beneficial effects of new, healthy behavior.
-For example, see yourself as calm and confident in your faith, mentally and physically healthy, free of frustration and tension, a positive influence on others.
-Then say a Hail Mary.
+For example, see yourself as calm and confident in your faith, relaxed and able to concentrate, free of frustration and tension, a positive influence on others.
+Use your relaxation technique to enjoy a peaceful state of mind with a deep sense of hope for yourself and love for others.
+Pray the Hail Mary.

-Fifth, reinforce your positive mood with prayers of supplication.
-Repeat them several times.
+Fifth, reinforce your positive mood with positive statements of validation.
+Repeat the statements several times.
 Create your own, or select from the following examples.

 Give me the grace, Lord, to not use food to fill my craving for love.
 In You, Lord, I am filled with all the fullness of divinity; there is no greater love than this.